Malexion/Rhythm-Bot/README.md

-# Rhythm-Bot 2.1.5 Search / Rich Text / Buttons!
+# Rhythm-Bot 3.0.0 Search / Rich Text / Buttons!
-- New search command anything after !search will be searched against youtube and return the top 3 results
+- Improved !search, !play commands !
 - Press the thumbs up reaction emoji to add the item to your queue
     - Note that you will want to give the bot permission to remove emojis in the text channel, this is the MANAGE_MESSAGES permission
-- Node version has updated from 10.x.x to 12.x.x due to discord.js update
+- Node version has  been updated to 16.x.x
 - New npm packages to install
-- Replaced dependence on manually installing ffmpeg
-    - Now ffmpeg is installed via npm with ffmpeg-static when you do a simple npm install
+- Reversed from ffmpeg-static npm package to manually compiled and configurated ffmpeg (because it just works better for me)
+    - ./configure --enable-nonfree --enable-opus --enable-libfdk-aac --enable-gpl
 - In addition to the reaction button interaction on the search command you can now use buttons for the new playing control
+- Can play live Youtube video !
+- __!help will display command list__

 ![Image](https://imgur.com/B2xLVgU.png)